rlcheng/moves_list/README.md

 This app is made to be desktop browser, tablet, and phone friendly.
 When on the tablet or phone, the navbar items will be in a drop down menu.

-App is searchable and you can search for Game, Character, and/or Move.
+App is searchable and you can search for Game or Character.
 If the search query exists in all models, it will be displayed in the following order: Game, Character, and then Move.
 For any Game query result, it will display the Game title with the query highlighted and the whole text as a link to Game's characters index.
 For any Character query result, it will display the Character name with query highlighted and whole text as a link to Character's moves index.
 It will also have a link to the associated Game characters index.

-For any Move query result, it will display the name of the move with query highlighted along with the move input/motion.
-It will also have the associated Character name with link to its moves index, and the link to the associated Game characters index.
+During preproduction there was the ability to search for Move, but because for production I am using Heroku with add-on SearchBox Elasticsearch, at the free tier SearchBox only allows me to have 2 indices.
+With Move it would have been 3 indices and it caused the server to crash due to that limitation.
+Sacrifices had to be made.. =(

 ###To install
 Make sure you have ElasticSearch installed.
 If you are on a Mac, use Homebrew: